mariahcoleno/PromptEngineeringStage/PromptEngineering/README.md

 ### Files
 - `requirements.txt`: Lists dependencies required to run scripts.
-- `prompt_engineering.py`: The main script that uses the transformers library for prompt engineering with few-shot examples and validation.
+- `prompt_engineering.py`: The main script that uses the transformers library for prompt chaining and few-shot engineering with validation and fallback logic.

 ### Setup and Usage
 1. Open the prompt_engineering.py script in Google Colab (https://colab.research.google.com/):